ardataskoparan123/DSA210---Project/README.md

   - Perform exploratory data analysis (EDA) to detect trends and missing values.

-  - Compute the mean expression levels of KRAS, ALK, and EGFR per patient.
+  - Compute the expression levels of genes.

   - Normalize numerical features such as amount of cigarettes patient comsumes per day to ensure comparability.